Planning For Emergency Health Situations

 Find Out More About Living Wills

-At the law firm of L. Bruce Swiren, P.A., in Orlando, Florida, we provide our clients with personalized advice and services for all their estate planning needs.
+At the law firm of Swiren Law Firm, P.A., in Orlando, Florida, we provide our clients with personalized advice and services for all their estate planning needs.
 We can walk you through your options for creating a power of attorney or designation of patient advocate and provide you with peace of mind for your future.

 These documents are essential for everyone regardless of age or status.
 A durable power of attorney will allow you to designate someone you trust to handle your financial and business affairs in the event you are incapacitated.
 Likewise, a health care directive or designation of patient advocate will provide someone with the power to make health decisions for you and obtain your medical information when you are unable to do so.

 Once You Need It, It Will Likely Be Too Late

 If you do not have a durable power of attorney, your loved ones would only be left with the option of pursuing a guardianship, which can be an immensely expensive process.
 Without a designation of patient surrogate, sometimes referred to as a power of attorney for health care, your loved ones could be left to agonize over life-altering or life-ending medical decisions without knowing how you want them to proceed.